c0rNCh1p/TacOS/readme.md

 network while using Calamares results in less headaches overall when installing and testing weather in a virtual machine or on hardware.
 #### Post Installation
 After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as liveuser will have been removed from the system.
-This means you will need to manually log in to the shell at startup.
-Additionally, to ensure everything works correctly, you should refresh the shell at least once using `bash` (or `reload` after the shell has been refreshed at least once).
+This means the shell will need to be manually logged into at startup.
+Additionally, to ensure everything works correctly, it should refreshed the at least once using `bash` (or the `reload` alias when the shell has been refreshed at least once after installing).
 ##